 Five months later, this September, the medical company Synchron announced that it had successfully tested a more advanced stage of "telepathic" technology.
 A technology based on a sensor that for the first time does not require a small hole to be made in the user's skull to be implanted.
 This is not a trivial matter.
 Telepathy between two people (or more) becomes an advantageous option, compared to a non-invasive procedure.

 Synchron's thin, flexible array of electrical sensors, also called a stentrode, travels through the bloodstream to the brain, parks nearby, and begins to read neural activity.
 Mental telepathy, in short, of course, but electronic.

-The stentrode can remotely transmit data to other devices: "smart" prostheses, or other implants found in the brains of others.
+The stentrode can remotely transmit data to other devices: "smart" prostheses, or other implants that are in the brains of others and produce telepathic abilities.

-Put together the April and September studies.
-Put together brain-brain communication with the non-invasive stentrode and you will have the potential picture of a safe and relatively inexpensive form of electronic artificial telepathy.
+Put together the April and September study, again on telepathic communication.
+Combine brain-to-brain communication with the non-invasive stentrode and you have the potential picture of a safe and relatively inexpensive form of electronic artificial telepathy.

 It's all already here

-“The underlying technology isn't as futuristic as you'd expect,” he says Jacob Robinson, a neuro engineer from Rice University on the upcoming brain-computer interfaces that will allow, among other things, this technological form of telepathic contact.
+"The underlying technology isn't as futuristic as you'd expect," he says Jacob Robinson, a neuro engineer at Rice University on the next brain-computer interfaces that will allow, among other things, this technological form of telepathic contact.

 Today, our devices require enormous typing activity, and attention (sometimes even fatal: then we will talk about smartphone reading accidents).
 The cell phones of tomorrow will write under our mental dictation.
 Those after, well… those after might not even be cell phones.
 We could subscribe to an electronic telepathy service, with unlimited calls between mind and mind.
 Use telepathy like making regular phone calls today.
 There will also be offers of free telepathy, I suppose, but fewer things will be perceived.

 The advent of Menlo Park and online telepathy

 In 2017, Facebook launched its internal initiative to build "a wearable, non-invasive device" that would allow people to write simply by imagining they were doing it.